A 4-bit microcomputer that can teach you machine language programming. Curriculum included.Designed by Subsystems in United States of America

 When I was very young, my father gave me a Radio Shack kit that launched me into a lifetime of interest in science, engineering, and electronics.
 One of those kits was a microcomputer trainer.
 I was fascinated with this simple, yet flexible computer and had tons of fun and learned a lot while programming it.
 Computers today are so complicated and the high level languages we use today make so many people so far removed from how an actual computer works, that I wanted to come up with my own version of a trainer to offer to homeschoolers, science teachers, hobbyists, and anyone else who is interested in getting back to machine level programming.

 I have written a comprehensive curriculum for the computer that introduces you to computers, binary counting, computer architecture, and programming concepts.
 It also has example code for every instruction as they are introduced.
+Download it in the SPECS section on this page.

 Programming in machine language forces you to have to think like a computer.
 You are in complete control of memory, resources, and timing.
 Having to track these things helps you understand how modern software programming works.
 Programming in machine language will make you feel much more comfortable with concepts like 'pointers and references.'